-PRACTICE
+PRACTICE TIME

-When time permits, the home team may practice for 10 minutes followed by the TIME opposition for 10 minutes.
+When time permits, the home team may practice for 10 minutes followed by the opposition for 10 minutes.
 The game must start on time to avoid penalties.

-Practice will be allowed during the SDSSAA Championship over and above the ten minute pre-game practice when ice is available.
+A 7-minute Practice will be allowed during the SDSSAA Championship.